Golden Lane Estate

 The Golden Lane Estate is a 1950s council housing complex in the City of London.
 It was built on the northern edge of the City, on a site devastated by bombing during the Second World War.
-Since 1997, the estate has been protected as a group of listed buildings of special architectural interest.
+Since 1997, the estate has been protected by a grade II status, deemed a site of special architectural interest.

 Origins

 The estate provides residential accommodation to the north of Cripplegate, following destruction by Nazi bombing of much of the City of London during the Blitz of the Second World War.
 Only around 500 residents remained in the City in 1950, a mere 50 of whom lived in the Cripplegate area.
 The brief was to provide general-needs council housing for the people who serviced or worked in the City, as part of the comprehensive recovery and rebuilding strategy for the City of London.

 At that time the Estate fell within the boundary of the Metropolitan Borough of Finsbury, and a proportionate number of tenancies were initially offered to those on the Finsbury waiting list.
 The Estate has been within the political boundary of the City of London since 1994, following boundary changes lobbied for by residents.